-This site was first identified as a potential housing site in the Councils Preferred Strategy in autumn 2012.
+7.19.6 This site was first identified as a potential housing site in the Councils Preferred Strategy in autumn 2012.
 It was also included as a draft allocation in the Part 1 Local Plan in autumn 2013.
-No changes to the policy previously consulted upon as a result of the appraisal of this policy against the SA Framework.
+No changes to the policy previously consulted upon as a result of the appraisal of this policy against the SA Framework have been made although a minor modification to the policy has been made to the policy following the presubmission consultation undertaken in March 2014.

-The overall effectiveness of this housing policy will be affected by other detailed policies set out in national planning guidance and the Local Plan.
+7.19.7 The overall effectiveness of this housing policy will be affected by other detailed policies set out in national planning guidance and the Local Plan.
 In particular policies to deliver green Infrastructure, sustainable urban drainage, increased capacity at local schools, new roads or highways capacity improvements, new community/healthcare facilities, a contribution towards the maintenance of strategic flood defences and affordable housing.
 Requirements to deliver new infrastructure or community facilities could all impact on site viability.

-Development could have a negative short term impact in respect of landscape effects.
-However the retention of existing vegetation on the eastern edge of the site together with new tree and hedgerow planting and Green Infrastructure provision on site could help reduce landscape effects in the medium to long term as planting matures.

-Given the scale of this site, site delivery is likely during the early to middle part of the plan period with construction related impacts occurring over the short to medium term.
+- 7.19.8 Development could have a negative short term impact in respect of landscape effects.
+However the retention of existing vegetation on the eastern edge of the site together with new tree and hedgerow planting and Green Infrastructure provision on site could help reduce landscape effects in the medium to long term as planting matures. - 7.19.9 Given the scale of this site, site delivery is likely during the early to middle part of the plan period with construction related impacts occurring over the short to medium term.

-The development of this site together with proposed development in Hilton and Etwall and Repton would increase pressure on John Port Secondary School.
+7.19.10 The development of this site together with proposed development in Hilton, Etwall and Repton would increase pressure on John Port Secondary School.
 This school is currently full, although does have limited capacity for growth subject to expansion.
 The development could also work in combination with development proposals in east Staffordshire to increase the need for improved healthcare provision in Tutbury.
 It is unclear whether existing facilities could accommodate further growth in this area and there may be a need for a new GP surgery on site.

-There is also a lack of capacity on the local electricity network in this area.
-Growth could be frustrated on this and other potential housing sites at Hilton and possibly Etwall (and a potential employment site a Dove Valley), whilst new infrastructure is provided.
-It is unclear whether this issue could delay the delivery of sites prior to this infrastructure being delivered.

-No other cumulative impacts are identified as a result of this development in respect of landscape or highways effects or other infrastructure capacity constraints given the scale of development proposed and its distance from other strategic sites included in the South Derbyshire Part 1 Local Plan.
+- 7.19.11 There is also a lack of capacity on the local electricity network in this area.
+Growth could be frustrated on this and other potential housing sites at Hilton and possibly Etwall and Mickleover (and at potential employment site a Dove Valley), whilst new infrastructure is provided.
+It is unclear whether this issue could delay the delivery of sites prior to this infrastructure being delivered. - 7.19.12 No other cumulative impacts are identified as a result of this development in respect of landscape or highways effects or other infrastructure capacity constraints given the scale of development proposed and its distance from other strategic sites included in the South Derbyshire Part 1 Local Plan.